Home ยป How We Help ยป Entrepreneur Centre ยป Miinikaanan Badakidoon Grant Program

 You are eligible for Miinikaanan Badakidoon if you are:

-- Running a new business that was launched within the last year
+- Running a new start-up business that was launched within the last year

-- An Ontario resident and Canadian citizen (or permanent resident)
+- Are an Ontario resident and Canadian citizen or permanent resident

 - Prepared to commit to your business full-time by dedicating full-time hours (at least 35 hours per week) to running the business